General Rules of Polo

 Should the match end in a tie, additional periods called overtimes are played to determine the winner.
 Overtime rules vary but typically involve sudden-death play, where the first team to score wins.
 The thrill of overtime adds an extra layer of excitement to an already exhilarating sport.

-Also Read General Rules of Paddle Tennis
+Also Read General Rules of Icosathlon

 Understanding the game duration and structure of a polo match can enhance your enjoyment of this dynamic and strategic sport.
 So, sit back, relax, and immerse yourself in the thrilling world of polo!